Andrews and Wilson

-Brian Andrews and Jeffrey Wilson, collectively known as Andrews and Wilson, are American authors.
+Brian Drake Andrews and Jeffrey Allen Wilson (born December 7, 1982), collectively known as Andrews and Wilson, are American authors.
 They are known for the Tier One, Sons of Valor, and Shepherds series of novels, as well as the Jack Ryan novels, which are part of the Ryanverse featuring characters created by Tom Clancy.

 Early life

 Andrews graduated from Vanderbilt University with a bachelor's degree in psychology.
 He also graduated from Cornell University with a master's degree in business.
 Wilson graduated from College of William & Mary in 1988 with a degree in biology.

 Career

 Andrews and Wilson both served in the U.S. Navy, with the former working as a submarine officer and the latter also serving as a combat surgeon for the Navy SEALs.
 Andrews later became a nuclear engineer, while Wilson worked as a vascular and trauma surgeon.

 Andrews and Wilson were first known for the Tier One series of military thriller novels.
 In 2020, Andrews and Wilson debuted a Tier One spin-off series titled Sons of Valor.
 In 2024, Legendary Entertainment acquired film and TV rights to the series.

 In 2020, Andrews and Wilson signed a three-book deal with Christian publisher Tyndale House.
 They introduced the faith-based Shepherds series with the novel Dark Intercept, released in 2021.
 They later signed a new book deal with Blackstone Publishing in 2024 to continue the series.
 In 2025, they announced their own imprint, Andrews and Wilson Entertainment, within Blackstone Publishing.